-With financial assistance from funds made available through the Help America Vote Act of 2002, SBE is ensuring that every polling place in the state is fully compliant with the accessibility standards of the Americans with Disabilities Act (ADA).
-Additionally, the agency is ensuring that every polling place is equipped with at least one state-of-the-art voting system that will allow individuals with disabilities, including the blind and visually impaired, to vote in a manner that provides the same opportunity for access and participation (including privacy and independence) as for other voters.
+SBE is also ensuring that every polling place in the state is fully compliant with the accessibility standards of the Americans with Disabilities Act (ADA) and the Voting Assistance for Individuals with Disabilities requirements under the Help America Vote Act of 2002 (HAVA).
+Additionally, the agency has ensured that every polling place is equipped with at least one state-of-the-art voting system that will allow individuals with disabilities, including the blind and visually impaired, to vote in a manner that provides the same opportunity for access and participation (including privacy and independence) as for other voters.

-Summary of Virginia's Ranking
+• Summary of Virginia's Ranking